neikei/ubuntu-workplace-setup/README.md

 Do you need Chromium [1] or Opera [2]?
 [1,2,N]:
 Do you need Seafile? [y/N]:
 Do you need Spotify? [y/N]:
+Do you need zsh as default shell? [y/N]:

 ```